-TRANSITIONING AWAY FROM CRICKET:

-When leaving the sport, players often ask questions such as: 'Who am I without my sport?'
+TRANSITIONING AWAY FROM CRICKET: When leaving the sport, players often ask questions such as: 'Who am I without my sport?'

-Sportsbreaks.m

-INJURIES:
+portsbreaks.m

-Players lose their structure when away from cricket for long periods and often interact less with teammates, potentially leading to social isolation.
+INJURIES: Players lose their structure when away from cricket for long periods and often interact less with teammates, potentially leading to social isolation.

+It wasn't until I

+started to build

+a purpose away

+enjoying cricket

+from the game

+that I started

+again.